AspireSpartan/INFO-WEB-APP/README.md

 Prerequisites
 Before you begin, ensure you have the following installed:

+[USE THE !!OBERVER!!
+Branch to clone our project. do not use main the Branch.]

 PHP: Version 8.1 or higher (as required by Laravel 10/11)

 Composer: For PHP dependency management.